Google Maps alternative:Best open source maps in 2026

 Google’s creepy levels of collection were not limited to images and video, but also included the collection of publicly “visible” WiFi SSIDs and MAC addresses.
 Why this information was necessary for providing millions of users around the world with accurate routes to their nearest coffee shop was never provided, but again upon receiving pushback, this time by a data protection authority in Hamburg, Germany.

-A screenshot of Google's official response to WiFi data collection.
+Google’s official response to WiFi data collection.
+Screenshot: Google Blog.

 OpenStreetMap (OSM) was also created in 2004 in response to projects funded by the UK government not publicly releasing their datasets.
 It has since become the best alternative to Google Maps.
 As OSM has grown it has been adopted by major tech companies and open source projects alike.
 Google’s change to introduce pricing tiers for Google Maps also led a number of tech companies to make the jump to the open source project instead of funding their competitor.